-Adam & Kizzie take the stage of The Depot’s free Summer Breeze concert series on Sunday, July 26, at 7:30 pm in Norman’s Lions Park at the corner of Flood and Symmes.
+Celtic roots-rock band The Elders will close out this year’s free Summer Breeze concert series on Sunday, August 23, at 7:30 pm in Norman’s Lions Park at the corner of Flood and Symmes.

 Bring seating and your favorite refreshments, and enjoy a wonderful evening in the park filled with great music!